 Lubrication - The hinges on our model needed some WD-40 out of the box to get rid of some squeaking when we open and close the lid.
 Nothing a few sprays couldn’t take care of, but in case your grill has a squeak or two, just spray it with a hit from the blue can and you’ll be right as rain.

 Available Accessories - We found it difficult to understand what accessories were available for each grill when navigating the website, and would love to see a clear list of everything that’s available.
 If you’re like me, you want to know all of the options that are available for anything that you purchase, and we found it difficult to understand which accessories were designed for a specific grill.
-Will be on the website soon for ARG grills.
-In the meantime, see attached price sheet.

 Cleaning the grates - These grates were designed so they’re easy to take up from the grill to take inside and clean in the kitchen sink.
 Of course, you could grab a wire brush and scrape them down, but that leaves more residue then we like when starting our next cook.
 We found that just grabbing the grates and taking them into the kitchen sink to use the green scrubbing sponge works wonders to keep them clean.